wpsharks/comet-cache/quick-cache/readme.txt

 - User-Agent exclusion patterns (now supporting wildcards too).
 - HTTP referrer exclusion patterns (now supporting wildcards too).
 - An MD5 Version Salt (customize the caching engine).
+- An Automatic Updater to update Quick Cache Pro from your WordPress Dashboard.
 - Rockstar support for all Quick Cache features.

 **TIP:** you can preview Pro features in the free version by clicking the "**Preview Pro Features**" link at the top of your Quick Cache options.